WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ### Describe the continuous integration (CI) system in use or desired for this project.

 Are you testing every check-in on arm64?
 (Would you like to?)
 If so, share a public URL of a CI dashboard.

+Are you using a hosted CI system for some or all of your existing testing?

 ### Describe the monitoring system in use or desired for this project.